 This was by far the craziest thing I had done till now and was the perfect way to end the thrilling Chadar trek which gave us an adrenaline rush.

-A 10kg bagpack, 6 days of trek, 11000 feet altitude, temperature varying from -5 degree to -30 degree, 75kms walk on a frozen river, living by the banks of the river and under the cave – these are the ingredients that make the Chadar trek one of the most difficult and the most glamorous treks in India.
+A 10kg backpack, 6 days of trek, 11000 feet altitude, temperature varying from -5 degrees to -30 degrees, 75kms walk on a frozen river, living by the banks of the river and under the cave - these are the ingredients that make the Chadar trek one of the most difficult and the most glamorous treks in India.

 I think this is what trekking is all about!
-Struggling your ass off for days to realize how strong you can be in moments of extremity, how one decision can make or break you and in the end you get to enjoy these kinds of experience.
-And let me tell you, only a handful of people can relate to intensity of such moments.
+Struggle your ass off for days to realize how strong you can be in moments of extremity, how one decision can make or break you, and in the end, you get to enjoy these kinds of experiences.
+And let me tell you, only a handful of people can relate to the intensity of such moments.

-With successfully completion of my epic voyage, I must thanks to this amazing energetic group, who made this journey smooth, epic and unforgettable.
+After the successful completion of my epic voyage, I must thank this amazing energetic group, who made this journey smooth, epic, and unforgettable.

-We were together and holding each other’s hands when some of the trekkers from our group returned to Leh after the 2nd day, even when the temperature was going downwards only, even when we decided to carry our 8-10kg backpack with us only.
-All and all they stuck with me throughout the ups and down of the trek
+We were together and holding each other’s hands when some of the trekkers from our group returned to Leh after the 2nd day, even when the temperature was going downwards, even when we decided to carry our 8-10kg backpack with us only.
+All and all they stuck with me throughout the ups and downs of the trek